shivenarya5/NYPD-Data/README.md

 Dataset: [nypd-shootings.csv](https://github.com/shivenarya5/NYPD-Data/files/13386422/nypd-shootings.csv)

+Dataset derived from (https://data.cityofnewyork.us/Social-Services/NYPD/fjn5-bxwg).
+Downloaded dataset then trimmed it to only include shooting incidents.

 My project aims to analyze the NYPD shooting crime dataset to explore how crime intensity has evolved over the years in New York.
 This is a valuable endeavor, as understanding crime trends can inform policy-making and community safety initiatives.